KxSystems/docs/docs/ml/automl/faq.md

 ## Can this automated machine learning framework be configured for distributed execution?

 Yes.
-As outlined within the documentation for the machine learning toolkit [here](https://code.kx.com/q/ml/toolkit/xval/) and [here](https://code.kx.com/q/ml/toolkit/fresh/#feature-extraction), procedures for the application of distributed multiprocess cross validation and the application of the FRESH algorithm have been implemented in kdb+.
+As outlined within the documentation for the machine learning toolkit [here](https://code.kx.com/q/ml/toolkit/xval/) and [here](https://code.kx.com/q/ml/toolkit/fresh/#feature-extraction), procedures for the application of distributed multiprocessed cross-validation, grid-search and the application of the FRESH algorithm have been implemented in kdb+.
 These are accessible by default within this framework as follows

 ```q
 // Initialize your process with multiple slave processes and an associated port